Motherhood breaks you open. These poems dare to name what spills out.

-Beautifully paired with Melinda’s evocative landscape photography, Elements of Being is a contemplative journey for anyone seeking depth, reflection, and connection to the sacred in everyday life.
+Beautifully paired with Melinda’s evocative landscape photography, Elements of Being is a contemplative journey for anyone seeking depth, reflection, and connection to the sacred.

 Mary Porter Kerns